Sylvain Chatel

 About

 I am a privacy and applied cryptography researcher.
-I am currently a member of the Security and Privacy Engineering Laboratory (SPRING) at the Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
+I am currently a postdoctoral researcher at CISPA working with Dr. Wouter Lueks.
+Before that, I was member of the Security and Privacy Engineering Laboratory (SPRING) at the Ecole Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.

 I completed my PhD at EPFL where I work under the supervision of Prof. Carmela Troncoso and Prof. Jean-Pierre Hubaux.